 Together with the Corporation's Certificate of Incorporation and By-Laws and the charters of the committees of the Board of Directors (the “Board”), these Guidelines set forth the governance policies and procedures of The Bank of New York Mellon Corporation (the “Corporation”).
 The Board retains discretion to amend these Guidelines from time to time.

-The Corporation will publish these Guidelines, Board committee charters, the By-Laws, and the Directors’ Code of Conduct on its website, and will make paper copies available upon request.
+These Guidelines, together with Board committee charters, the By-Laws, and the Directors’ Code of Conduct are published on the Corporation’s website, and paper copies are available upon request.

 The business and affairs of the Corporation are subject to the general oversight of the Board.
 The Board's duties and responsibilities are described below.

-The Board's primary responsibility is to oversee the management of the Corporation in the interest of the Corporation and its stockholders.
+The Board's primary responsibility is to oversee the management of the Corporation in the best interests of the Corporation and its stockholders.
 Directors will perform their duties in good faith and with that degree of care that a prudent person would normally use under similar circumstances.

 Directors are expected to attend meetings of stockholders, the Board and the committees on which they sit.